kilasuelika/DynAutoDiff/ReadMe.md

 make
 ```

-The main part of this library is a header-only library and depend on `Eigen, boost.json, ` which are also header-only libraries.
+The main part of this library is a header-only library and depend on `Eigen, boost.json, boost.math` which are also header-only libraries.
 So just copy the header files folder `DynAutoDiff` into your projects.
 You compiler should support **c++20** (`constexpr, <concepts>, <numbers> ...` are used).

-There are also a series wrapper classes for `ceres` (CeresOptimizer.hpp), `NLopt` (nloptoptimizer.hpp).
+There are also a series of wrapper classes for `ceres` (CeresOptimizer.hpp), `NLopt` (nloptoptimizer.hpp).
 They are not included in `DynAutoDiff.hpp`.
 To use these, you need to install them by yourselves.

 If you want to run tests, then you need `boost`.